stressguidelines/stress-guides/README.md

 - Taylor, S.J.E., Anagnostou, A., Monks, T., Currie, C., Onggo, B.S., Kunc, M., Robinson, S. (2018).
 Applying the STRESS Guidelines for Reproducibility in Modeling & Simulation: Application to a Disease Modeling Case Study.
 In Proceedings of the 2018 Winter Simulation Conference, to appear.

-*An example of how STRESS-ABS can be used to document and agent based simulation.*
+*An example of how STRESS-ABS can be used to document and agent based simulation.
+The STRESS record for the Disease Modelling Case Study is at http://dx.doi.org/10.15169/sci-gaia:1494421530.94.*

 - Taylor, S.J.E., Eldabi, T., Monks, T., Rabe, M., Uhrmacher, A.M.
 (2018).
 Crisis, What Crisis: Does Reproducibility in Modeling & Simulation Really Matter?
 In Proceedings of the 2018 Winter Simulation Conference, to appear.